tlapinsk/CarND-Vehicle-Detection/writeup_report.md

 	x_start_stop = [[700, None], [700, None], [700, None]]
 	y_start_stop = [[390, 540], [390, 600], [390, 640]]

+I chose the `x_start_stop` parameters because there were no cars to the left that needed detecting.
+In addition, there were times when the video detected false positives on the lighter colored pavement or in the shadows of the trees.

+`y_start_stop` was chosen due to the `xy_window` parameters.

 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 To optimize performance of pipeline, I decided landed on using `HLS` 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.
 That gave this result: